cmu-sei/juneberry/docs/specs/model_configuration_specification.md

 An example can be found in Juneberry under **juneberry.transforms.debugging_transformer**.

+Each class is constructed **once** at Juneberry start up time.
+The class is initialized with the values specified in the `kwargs` parameter using "keyword" expansion.
+In keyword expansion the value of each key is passed in as that named argument, therefore all the values in the init call (except for self) **must** be in the `kwargs` structure, and the kwargs structure must contain no additional arguments.

 If the transform `__init__` method has `path_label_list` as a parameter, it will be passed a copy of the entire list of paths and labels of the input dataset.
 Note, this does NOT guarantee that this instance will be passed every entry in the list due to multi-threading not can modify the list.
 This simply allow the transform to make informed decisions about how to transform the data based on the number and distribution of data.

-Native pytorch transformers can be used directly with no modification such as **torchvision.transforms.CenterCrop**.

-The transforms are called in the order they are specified in the chain, and the output of one transformer is passed to the next as-is.
-Thus, if a transformer is used that returns a `torch.Tensor` instead of a `PIL.Image` then the next transformer should accept a `torch.Tensor`.

-At the end of the chain, all the input images are converted into `torch.Tensors` if they have not already been converted.

-Each class is constructed **once** at Juneberry start up time.
-The class is initialized with the values specified in the `kwargs` parameter using "keyword" expansion.
-In keyword expansion the value of each key is passed in as that named argument, therefore all the values in the init call (except for self) **must** be in the `kwargs` structure, and the kwargs structure must contain no additional arguments.

 For example, if the `__init__` call looks like this: